CodePushGo/website/src/content/blog/en/5-security-best-practices-for-mobile-app-live-updates.md

 ### Authentication and Access Control

-Using tools like **Capgo**, encryption and role-based access control ensure only authorized personnel can manage updates.
+Using tools like **CodePushGo**, encryption and role-based access control ensure only authorized personnel can manage updates.
 This layer of security minimizes risks from unauthorized changes or breaches.

 ### Version Control and Integrity Checks